 CAMERA has called on UCL to take the threat against Jewish students seriously by expelling any students who broke into the event and to shut down any campus groups that were responsible for organizing the protest.
 It also called on the university to invite more Israeli speakers to the campus as a way to “broaden discourse on the Middle East.”

 “UCL needs to respond meaningfully, not just try to quell bad publicity,” Levin said.
 “Mob behavior must not be tolerated on any campus.”

-To the utmost dismay of the Jewish societies within the University of London and CAMERA, the absolute calamity that unfolded on the 27th is by no means an isolated incident, with a similar set of events occurring in January at a similar peace event held by Kings College London’s Jewish society.
+To the utmost dismay of the Jewish societies within the University of London, the absolute calamity that unfolded on the 27th is by no means an isolated incident, with a similar set of events occurring in January at a similar peace event held by Kings College London’s Jewish society.
 At the event protesters smashed windows, threw chairs, set off fire alarms and chanted “Nazis” at the students blockaded inside.
 One Student, Esther Enfield was assaulted resulting in the prosecution of the offender Ivana Bevilaqua at Westminster Magistrate’s Court.
 It has become abundantly clear from the two protests discussed, that the sheer virulence and malice towards innocent Jewish students, and the willingness of universities to appease this, has become a bitter reality for the Jewish community.